-Payments of royalties from Danish sources to a foreign recipient are liable to Danish withholding tax.
-However, please note that the Danish withholding tax on royalties does not apply to payments for the use of rights to literary, artistic or scientific work, e.g. author's royalties, music royalties, and motion picture royalties.
+Payments of royalties from Danish sources to a foreign recipient are liable to Danish with-holding tax.
+However, it is notable that the Danish withholding tax on royalties does not apply to payments for the use of rights to literary, artistic or scientific work, e.g. author's royalties, music royalties, and motion picture royalties.
 The withholding tax rate on royalty payments is 22 %.

-For royalty payments to recipients resident in jurisdictions entitled to a reduction or elimination of Danish royalty tax pursuant to a tax treaty with Denmark or the EU Interest and Royalty directive, the withholding tax rate will be reduced or eliminated accordingly.
-It is noted that in determining whether a foreign recipient of royalty from Denmark is entitled to claim such reduction, a very strict test of beneficial ownership and/or test of abuse of tax treaty rights is applied which may lead to a denial of tax treaty or EU tax directive benefits, cf. below
+For royalty payments to recipient's resident in jurisdictions entitled to a reduction or elimination of Danish royalty tax pursuant to a tax treaty with Denmark or the EU Interest and Royalty directive, the withholding tax rate will be reduced or eliminated accordingly.
+It is noted that in determining whether a foreign recipient of royalty from Denmark is entitled to claim such reduction, a very strict test of beneficial ownership and/or test of abuse of tax treaty rights is applied which may lead to a denial of tax treaty or EU tax directive benefits, cf. below.